5v1988/bdd-cucumber-tests/README.md

 - [Step 2: **Add a configuration provider**](#step-2-create-a-method-that-provides-test-configurations) : Add a method in the module class to provide test configurations

-- [Step 3: **Add a method to provide test context**](#step-3-create-a-method-that-provides-testcontext) : Create a method inside the module class to provide text context container
+- [Step 3: **Define a provider method for TestContext**](#step-3-create-a-method-that-provides-testcontext) : Create a method inside the module class to provide text context container

 - [Step 4: **Add a method to provide randomly generated data**](#step-4-create-a-provider-that-returns-a-standard-faker-object) :  Create a method that provides randomly generated data to be used in the tests

-- [Step 5: **Add a method to provide a WebDriver instance**](#step-5-create-a-provider-that-returns-a-webdriver) : Add a method that provides a webdriver instance for the given browser type
+- [Step 5: **Create a WebDriver instance provider**](#step-5-create-a-provider-that-returns-a-webdriver) : Add a method that provides a webdriver instance for the given browser type

-- [Step 6: **Add page class and inject WebDriver instance**](#step-6-create-pages-with-required-elements-and-methods) : Create a page class by injecting driver instance with a PageFactory design pattern
+- [Step 6: **Implement page class and inject WebDriver instance**](#step-6-create-pages-with-required-elements-and-methods) : Create a page class by injecting driver instance with a PageFactory design pattern

 - [Step 7: **Create step definition class and inject required dependencies**](#step-7-define-glue-codes-for-the-steps-in-feature-files) : Define steps in the